Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Presentation of the general results

 \subsection{Connection to weak-membrane energies}

 In this subsection we show how the discretizations of the Ambrosio-Tortorelli functional in \eqref{eq:defF}, \eqref{eq:defbulk} and \eqref{eq:defsurf} are related to the weak-membrane energies.
-This connection, which we find interesting in itself, also turns out to be useful in the proof of our main convergence result.
+In fact, neglecting the second sum in \eqref{eq:defsurf}, we can associate a weak-membrane model to the discrete Ambrosio-Tortorelli functional by optimizing $v\mapsto F_{\e}(\w)(u,v)$ for fixed $u$ (cf. Proposition \ref{prop:ATandWeak}).
+This connection, which we find interesting in itself, also allows us to take advantage of some of the estimates established in \cite{R18} which turns out to be useful in the proof of our main convergence result.

 We first explain what we mean by (generalized) weak-membrane energy.
 Consider a bounded and monotone increasing function $f:[0,+\infty)\to[0,+\infty)$ such that $f(0)=0$ and $f'(0)=1$.
 Then, given $u:\e\Lw\to\R$ and $A\in\mathcal{A}(D)$ we set